Thomas Bilotti: Criminal career

 In 1971, John D'Alessio allegedly recruited Thomas Bilotti and his brother Joseph to murder Thomas "Tommy Edwards" Ernst, the common-law husband of D'Alessio's daughter Theresa.
 Ernst, who was in debt to two Staten Island mobsters, survived an initial attempt on his life at a Grasmere diner on August 31, 1971.
-He then agreed to meet with D'Alessio at the "Wild Acres" bar in Dingmans Ferry, near D'Alessio's summer home in the Pocono Mountains of Pennsylvania, on September 2, 1971.
+He then agreed to meet with D'Alessio at the Wild Acres bar in Dingmans Ferry, near D'Alessio's summer home in the Pocono Mountains of Pennsylvania, on September 2, 1971.
 After leaving the D'Alessio country mansion on his way to the meeting, Ernst's Cadillac was overtaken by three men in a car who opened fire at him.
 However, this murder attempt also failed when Theresa D'Alessio, who was not supposed to be present, returned fire with a semi-automatic rifle.
 Ernst reportedly identified the two shooters to the Pennsylvania State Police before withrawing the identification.
 Ernst was ultimately killed on April 6, 1972 when he was ambushed and shot twice by an unidentified gunman on the porch of John D'Alessio's home at 151 Jumel Street in Great Kills, where he had been making a visit to Theresa D'Alessio.

 Bilotti's first wife Catherine died of cancer in her mid-30s, and he subsequently remarried to Donna, a Brooklyn beauty parlor owner.
 He had a severely autistic son who had been institutionalized since childhood, and although Bilotti visited the boy regularly, he rarely spoke of him.
 Bilotti was best man at the wedding of actor Gianni Russo, a fellow native of Staten Island.
-On one occasion, he intervened and saved Russo from a beating at the hands of Colombo crime family mobsters after Russo inadvertently offended Carmine Persico.
-Russo had been at Jilly's bar on West 52nd Street in Manhattan during the second week of filming on The Godfather when fellow actor James Caan told him that Persico was also in the bar with his daughter.
-Russo then greeted Persico and complimented him on the beauty of his "daughter", infuriating the gangster who was in fact in the company of a girlfriend.
 Another Bilotti brother, Jimmy, worked for the singer Frank Sinatra in Las Vegas for several years during the 1970s and 1980s.